tm-craggs/city-notes/Year 1/Operating Systems/Lecture Notes/3 - CPU scheduling.md

 - Makes the fine-grained decisions of which process to execute next.
 - Invoked when an event occurs that could result in the CPU being assigned to another process (interrupts, traps or system calls)

+## Short-term Scheduling Criteria

+User oriented criteria
+- Relate to the behavior of the system as perceieved by the indivudal user
+- Important for all systems

+System-oritented criteria
+- Focus is on effective and efficient utilisation of the